drts01/notes/stackedit/presentations/2020-py-env-slide-outline.md

 * Disney AWS Complaniance
 * This presentation
 * a few lines to create meme
-# Until it isnt
+## Until it isnt
-## Python Versions
+*## Python Versions
+* Conflicting Dependencies
-* 3.8 on your laptop but 3.5 in production
+3.8 on your laptop but 3.5 in production
 * 3rd party libraries and app support different versions of Python
 	* Calibre
 ## Conflicting Dependencies